JetBrains/intellij-sdk-docs/topics/basics/testing_plugins/testing_faq.md

 ### How to handle `ProjectActivity`?
 <primary-label ref="2024.2"/>

-[`ProjectActivity`](%gh-ic%/platform/core-api/src/com/intellij/openapi/startup/StartupActivity.kt) are no longer awaited on project open in tests.
+[`ProjectActivity`](%gh-ic%/platform/core-api/src/com/intellij/openapi/startup/StartupActivity.kt) is no longer awaited when opening a project in tests.
 If tests depend on some job done in `ProjectActivity` (e.g., automatic project re-import), implement a dedicated [event/listener](messaging_infrastructure.md) and wait for it explicitly.
 As a workaround, use [`StartupActivityTestUtil.waitForProjectActivitiesToComplete()`](%gh-ic%/platform/testFramework/src/com/intellij/testFramework/StartupActivityTestUtil.kt).